danny-andrews/blog/content/write-tests-a-lot-mainly-unit.md

 ## Conclusion
 Any given integration test *does* provide you with more confidence than a given unit test.
 But only confidence in the single code path it takes.
 Unit tests are what give you confidence that your logic is *correct*.

 So, no. Don't write fewer tests.
 Don't write more integration tests than unit tests.
-Don't throw decades of industry experience and research out the window because of a tweet and Medium article.
+Don't throw decades of industry experience and research out the window because of a tweet and Medium article. 😉

-The worst part of Kent's article is, I think I agree with him. 😬 In React-land, unit and integration tests mean very different things.

-All of this contention could have been solved if he had given just one example of what he meant by "unit" and "integration" in the context of React.
-Talking about testing philosophy in abstract terms is a waste of time.